BitcoinDesign/Guide/guide/wallet-components/output-selection.md

    height = 400
 %}

+By associating each address with a separate transition, we can treat each receive address as an output assuming not more than one transaction was sent to any one address.
+This requires adding a step before sending where the user is required to select from which address or output to spend from.

+<iframe class="-full-width" width="100%" height="750" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiIK44j0nlUU9e5SUwNzBrO%2FWallet-UX%3Fnode-id%3D24%253A520%26viewport%3D4725%252C58%252C0.4841831922531128%26scaling%3Dscale-down&chrome=DOCUMENTATION" allowfullscreen></iframe>

 Bitcoin is sent by spending one or more outputs which the sender controls.
 The private key used to create the address that received the bitcoin the transaction can sign transactions.
 One transaction can have multiple inputs and outputs but for the purposes of the UX for sending, we only need focus on managing one or more outputs and spending all into one single address.

+{% include image.html
+    image = "/assets/images/guide/wallet-components/output-selection/spending-selected-outputs-flow.png"
+    alt-text = "Alternative text"
+    caption = "Figma for the flow <a href='https://bitcoin.org' target='_blank'>here</a>"
+    layout = "full-width"
+    width = 1280
+    height = 514
+ %}

 {% include image.html